biopython/biopython.github.io/wiki/BioSQL.md

 ```

 (If you are using PostgreSQL rather than MySQL, just change the driver
-argument to "psycopg" instead.
-The same applies to the other examples in
+argument to "psycopg2" instead.
+The same applies to the other examples
-this document)
+in this document)

 The *commit* call tells the database to save the changes so far (commit
 the SQL transaction).
 It is up to you to decide when to commit the SQL